Best of CES 2023: High-tech eyebrows and a boba tea robot

 NUT MILK ON DEMAND

-Almost three years later, Rapacci has arrived at CES to unveil his nut milk brewing machine, the GrowUp brewer.
+Almost three years later, Rapacci is at CES to unveil his nut milk brewing machine, the GrowUp brewer.

 With GrowUp, customers can make nut milk at home in minutes with water and their chosen variety, from cashews and walnuts to almonds and pistachios, Rapacci said.